 muri: unreasonable, impossible, overburden, overwork (temperature)

-When we see these characteristics in our systems, whether that system is manufacturing, sales, marketing, planning, etc., etc., we know we are expending energy in ways that does not contribute to “real” work.
+When we see these characteristics in our systems, whether that system is manufacturing, sales, marketing, planning, etc., etc., we know we are expending energy in ways that do not contribute to “real” work.
 We are “wasting” energy.
 We are impeding flow.

 The key to making Lean/TPS work is to get the two pillars, JIT and Jidoka, working together.
 And for Jidoka to work, waste (muda) needs to be visible.
 Understanding mura and muri assists us in that task.
 And many of the assorted “hows” in the TPS House (e.g., takt time, pull, heijunka, standardized work) either minimize muda in itself and/or make muda even more visible.
 And when we see it, we need to stop (jidoka) and try to eliminate it (kaizen).
 I will get into this in much more detail in later posts.